znxftw/dotfiles/Extras.md

 ## capture-prefs.sh

 This script is useful to capture the preferences of the known applications (both system-installed and custom-installed applications) using the `defaults read` command.
-It can be used to both export the preferences/settings (from the old system) or import them (into the new system)
+It can be used to both export the preferences/settings (from the old system) or import them (into the new system).
+As of version 2.0.4, added a new shell function to help with the above called: `find_and_append_prefs`.

 ## capture-raycast-configs.sh